ashn-dot-dev/site/src/blog/wip-creating-cdoc-part-3.md

 and `cp`ed the output to [here](/blog/wip-creating-cdoc-part-3/example.html) so that we check the results in a web browser.
 I might be biased, but I think it looks pretty good for a first pass.
-Things are a bit plain and a lack of source code for documentation such as "function: swap" makes it difficult to tell *how* to use that specific construct, but as a "here are some things to go grep for" documentation page I really think it is a good start.
+Things are kind of plain and a lack of associated source code for documentation such as "function: swap" makes it difficult to tell *how* to use that specific C construct, but as a "here are some things to go grep for" documentation page I really think it is a good start.

-We still have a lot of work to do before `cdoc` is `0.1` ready, but I think the longest and most laborious bits of work are behind us.
+We still have a lot of work to do before `cdoc` is `0.1` ready, but the longest and most laborious bits of work are behind us.
 From here on out we are going to revisit portions of the `cdoc` code and make small incremental improvements until we have a documentation generator that we would be comfortable using on a real™ project.